pulsar-edit/pulsar/packages/welcome/README.md

 - **About pane on startup**: opens the About pane with useful information when Lumine is first opened.
 - **Getting-started guide**: shows a guide pane with tips for getting started.
-- **Change log**: displays a change log after Lumine is updated.
 - **Startup control**: independently choose whether the About pane and the Guide appear on startup, from a checkbox on each.

 ## Commands

 Commands available in `atom-workspace`:

-- `welcome:show`: open the About and guide panes,
+- `welcome:show`: open the About and guide panes.
-- `welcome:showchangelog`: open the change log for the current version.

 ## Customization